lovasoa/reg/README.md

 ### En:

-* Each player in turn place a number between 1 and the total number of squares of the grid (the maximal number is 16 for a 4x4 grid).
+* Each player in turn places a number between 1 and the total number of squares of the grid (the maximal number is 16 for a 4x4 grid).
 Each number can only be placed once.

 * On a same row, column, or diagonal, the numbers must be either increasing or decreasing